-- 30 A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
-The Council is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum. - 31 There are four components to the LB: -

-- Existing loan debt outstanding: The Council's existing loans that are still outstanding in future years. - Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - Net loans requirement: this will show The Council's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast. - Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance.
+- A third and new prudential indicator for 2023/24 is the Liability Benchmark (LB).
+The Council is required to estimate and measure the LB for the forthcoming financial year and the following two financial years, as a minimum.
+This is set out in Appendix H. - 32 There are four components to the LB: - a.
+Existing loan debt outstanding: the Authority's existing loans that are still outstanding in future years. - b.
+Loans CFR: this is calculated in accordance with the loans CFR definition in the Prudential Code and projected into the future based on approved prudential borrowing and planned MRP. - c.
+Net loans requirement: this will show the Authority's gross loan debt less treasury management investments at the last financial year-end, projected into the future and based on its approved prudential borrowing, planned MRP and any other major cash flows forecast. - d.
+Liability benchmark (or gross loans requirement): this equals net loans requirement plus short-term liquidity allowance.

-Core Funds and Expected Investment Balances
+Core Funds

-32 The application of resources (capital receipts, reserves etc.) to either finance capital expenditure or other budget decisions to support the revenue budget will have an ongoing impact on investments unless resources are supplemented each year from new sources (asset sales etc.).
-Detailed below are estimates of the year-end balances for each resource and anticipated day-to-day cash flow balances.
+The application of resources (capital receipts, reserves etc.) to either finance capital expenditure or other budget decisions to support the revenue budget will have an ongoing impact on investments unless resources are supplemented each year from new sources (asset sales etc.).